Raccoon River Valley Trail: History

-The RRVT trail between Waukee and Yale runs along the rail line established in 1881 as a narrow-gauge line of the Des Moines Western Railroad, which became part of the Wabash Railroad.
-About 10 years later, the Milwaukee Road took over the line and converted it to standard gauge.
+The RRVT trail between Waukee and Yale runs along the rail line established in 1881 as a narrow-gauge line of the Des Moines Western Railroad, which became part of the Wabash Railroad, and later, the Milwaukee Road, who took over the line and converted it to standard gauge.
 Passenger service ended along the line in 1952.
+In 1982, the Chicago & North Western purchased the line.
 Freight service continued along the line until 1987.
-In 1982, the Chicago & North Western purchased the line.
 In 1987, the Central Iowa Energy Cooperative (CIECO), an affiliate of the Central Iowa Power Company, purchased the line and hundreds of acres of land located south of Panora, Iowa.
 CIECO intended to build a coal-fired power plant on the land it had acquired south of Panora, near the railroad line.
 However, plans for this power plant were abandoned.
 Much of the land that was to have been the site of the power plant was placed in the 1236 acre Lennon Mill Wildlife Area south of Panora.
 In late 1987, CIECO, Iowa Trails, and the Conservation Boards of Dallas and Guthrie Counties agreed to develop the railroad line as a recreational trail.

 On October 7, 1989, the first section of the Raccoon River Valley Trail opened.
 In 1990, 34 mi of this paved trail were opened between Waukee, and Yale.
 North of Yale, the RRVT lies along an old Union Pacific Railroad line which was abandoned in the late 1990s.
 In 1997, the trail was extended with a paved trail from Yale to Jefferson.
 In 1999, the trail was extended with a 5 mi paved trail link from Waukee to the 11.3 mi Clive Greenbelt Trail in Clive.

+In 2024, the bridge over the North Raccoon River on the east side of Adel was resurfaced and widened from 10 feet to 12 feet which allows emergency vehicles and maintenance equipment better access to the trail.
+On May 12, 2025, the bridge over the North Raccoon River on the east side of Adel was set on fire which caused the 2025 Baccoon Ride route to be detoured onto Highway 6 eastward for 1.5 mi from west of the North Raccoon River to Prospect Avenue where the Baccoon Ride route travels northward to the Raccoon River Valley Trail and the Baccoon Ride route resumes eastward on the Raccoon River Valley Trail.
+The bridge will remain closed until at least May 2026 with the estimated damage to the bridge is approximately $896,000 according to Dallas County Conservation.

+On April 8, 2024, Waukee officials discussed a Hickman Road Pedestrian Crossing study which would involve constructing a tunnel for pedestrians and bicyclists under Hickman Road at 10th Street near the RRVT trailhead in Waukee and a bridge or overpass for pedestrians and bicyclists at Warrior Lane over Hickman Road.